Taxel/PlexTraktSync/README.md

 Running the sync command without `--server` will use default server from `.env`

-If you want to run these jobs using `ofelia`, you can do so by running something similar to this in your `docker-compose.yml`:
+If you want to run these jobs using `ofelia`, you can do so by running something similar to this in your `docker compose.yml`:

 ```yml
 services: